 Storming the Castle: The Count's castle is stormed by an army of Interpol cops led by Zenigata during the final act, at the same time that Lupin puts his plan to beat the Count into action.

 Strange Bedfellows: Lupin and Zenigata call a truce so they can both get out of the castle dungeon alive and Zenigata can go after the Count for the making the Goat Bills.
 Given how often they work together in other Lupin titles, though, their teamwork here isn't quite as strange as the trope name implies.

 Lupin and Jigen's car drives sideways up a vertical cliff during the car chase, both characters can jump as if they're using Wire Fu, Lupin tries to swim upstream in a waterfall and downward in mid-air (after he ran straight down a tower wall!)…

 Lupin shows off unthinkable long-jump skills on the roofs of the castle.
 Sure, he had a lot of momentum going, but it's still silly.

-Trap Door: More than one of these lies within the titular castle.
-They all dump their victims into the same vast cistern — and after several centuries of use, it's not a fun place to be.
+Trap Door: the titular castle is rife with secret passages, Portrait Painting Peepholes and of course trap doors.
+The trap doors all dump their victims into the same vast cistern — after several centuries of use, it's not a fun place to be.